GaijinEntertainment/DagorEngine/prog/1stPartyLibs/quirrel/quirrel/doc/source/stdlib/stdstringlib.rst

 .. sq:function:: regexp.match(str)

-    returns a true if the regular expression matches the string `str`, otherwise returns false.
+    returns a true if the regular expression matches the whole string `str`, otherwise returns false.
+    Can throw on backtracking budget exhaustion, see `regexp.capture`.

 .. sq:function:: regexp.search(str [, start])

     returns a table containing two indexes ("begin" and "end") of the first match of the regular expression in the string `str`, otherwise if no match occurs returns null.
 The search starts from the index `start` of the string; if `start` is omitted the search starts from the beginning of the string.
+    Can throw on backtracking budget exhaustion, see `regexp.capture`.

     ::